 You cannot extend this visa, apply for a residence permit once you’re in the Netherlands on this visa, nor return home and immediately re-apply for another short-stay visa to return to the Netherlands for a further three months (i.e., you can’t use a series of short-stay visas to prolong a stay in the Netherlands).

 If you want to stay in the Netherlands for longer than the three months, you must return to your country of origin (or country of continuous residence, i.e. where you have official permission to live for more than three months – this is not a short stay visa) and apply for an MVV and/or residence permit through the Entry and Residence Procedure (TEV).
-You can find out how to apply for these visas by reading Dutch provisional residence permits (MVV) and temporary residence permits.
+You can find out how to apply for these visas by reading Dutch provisional residence permits (MVV).